There are so many things to see in Banff and Jasper national parks that it’s sometimes difficult to know what to do first.

 Here are some of the top things you should be sure not to miss.

 For some of the most spectacular views in Banff, you won’t do better than a ride to the summit of Sulphur Mountain on the thrilling Banff Gondola.

 With an alpine adventure playground all around, there’s always plenty to do for the outdoor enthusiast, from hiking and mountain biking, to climbing or water sports.

-Banff has an abundance of wildlife, from bighorn sheep, mountain goats, bears, elk, caribou and even wolverine.
+Banff and Jasper have an abundance of wildlife, including bighorn sheep, mountain goats, bears, elk, caribou and even wolverine.

-Banff has a rich and varied history, which is showcased in several museums, including The Cave and Basin National Historic Site in Banff and the Jasper-Yellowhead Museum & Archives in Jasper.
+Banff and Jasper have a rich and varied history, which is showcased in several museums, including The Cave and Basin National Historic Site in Banff and the Jasper-Yellowhead Museum & Archives in Jasper.

-Definitely one of the main reasons people visit Banff!
-With three world class ski hills - Sunshine, Lake Louise, Mount Norquay and Marmot Basin — the Canadian Rockies has almost 10,000 acres of skiable terrain, and one of the longest ski seasons in North America.
-Throw in that beautiful Alberta sunshine and it’s no wonder Banff attracts powder enthusiasts from across the world.
-Tri-area lift tickets make it easy and affordable to experience all three resorts in one trip.
+This is definitely one of the main reasons people visit Banff and Jasper!
+With four world class ski hills — Sunshine, Lake Louise, Mount Norquay and Marmot Basin — the Canadian Rockies has almost 10,000 acres of skiable terrain, and one of the longest ski seasons in North America.
+Throw in that beautiful Alberta sunshine and it’s no wonder Banff and Jasper attracts powder enthusiasts from across the world.

-As an international winter destination, of course, Banff is also equally popular among cross-country skiers who enjoy some of the world’s most beautiful trails.
+As an international winter destination, of course, Banff and Jasper are also equally popular among cross-country skiers who enjoy some of the world’s most beautiful trails.

 The warm, soothing waters of the natural springs of Sulphur Mountain at the Banff Upper Hot Springs and Miette Hot Springs in Jasper make for a great way to relax after a tiring day’s adventure.
 Stay close to the Miette Hot Springs at Miette Mountain Cabins.